alco-company/mortimer-bellis/WORKLOG.md

 # WORKLOG

 # fonts to use: Inter, Helvetica, Futura, Garamond, Times New Roman, Bodoni, Baskerville, Century Expanded
+# https://www.somanycode.com/awesome/awesome-ruby/ listing for many projects and gems

 ## BUGS

 * [ ] add breaks and included_in_duration to payroll_period#manual_punch
 * [ ] redesign punch and add work_schedule to payroll_period#manual_punch
+* add recurring_events table - with recurrence text field only

 ## CHANGELOG

+### 8/7/2024

+* work on week view on calendar - wip

+### 6/7/2024

+* show week view on calendar

 ### 4/7/2024

 * build on events_list component - wip
 * add month view on calendar
 * show events on calendar - below month view
-* add recurring_events table - with recurrence text field only

 ### 3/7/2024